 This 32-year-old reached a 2,100 chess rating at the age of 15.
 Obst started playing poker at the age of 14 and was known as the teen who won $1.5 million in online poker by the time he was 19.
 Obst won his first WSOP in 2017; his live earnings have surpassed $3 million.

 Ylon Schwartz has always had a love for wagers.
 Though he started playing chess in New York parks, he also enjoyed gambling in games like backgammon and darts.
 He started playing poker in 2000, and his natural instinct for the game won him his first two tournaments.
 In 2009, he finished fourth in the WSOP Main Event for $3.8 million.
 He achieved his WSOP bracelet in 2012.
 The 2,258-rated chess player has won $5.1 million in live poker tournaments.

 4. Dan Smith

 Are you a chess enthusiast?
 Why not test this theory yourself and see how you would do in a game of Texas Hold’em poker?
-BetMGM is the best online poker site for cash games and tournaments, whatever your skill level.
-If you’re up for a real challenge, join our daily $10k or Poker Mania Main Event.
-We’ll make sure you feel right at home with a 100% deposit-match welcome offer.
+BetMGM is the best online poker site for cash games and tournaments, no matter what level your poker skills are on.
+If you’re up for a real challenge, join the daily $10k or Poker Mania Main Event.
+You’ll feel right at home with a 100% deposit-match welcome offer.

 Do you already play poker at BetMGM?
-Then you’ll love our Regulars Rewards.
+Then you’ll love the Regulars Rewards program.